 Total revenues fluctuate quarter over quarter.
 Revenue growth is driven by the addition of new SaaS licenses associated with new customers going live and the scaling of existing customers.
 Other revenue fluctuations are due mainly to the timing of delivery of professional services and the sale of one-time legacy on-premise licenses.
-As the Company is in the process of moving away from on-premise licenses, this element of variability is diminishing and will disappear altogether as the few remaining on-premise customers transition over to the SaaS product.
+As the Company is in the process of moving away from on-premise licenses, this element of variability is diminishing and should disappear as the last significant on-premise customer transitions over to the SaaS product.
 The scaling of existing customers can be significant and large scaling events are somewhat unpredictable in their timing, which given the early growth stage of the Company, can result in period-to-period variability in ARR growth rates.
 In the future, revenues are expected to become more stable as the revenue base continues to migrate towards the recurring subscription revenue model.